 This task can be done when the ship is landed and charging.
-Once the task is done the dice is upgraded to next better size.
-I will also use charging time to roll depletion die, so that way I have only one daily thing to track.
-Die is rolled after any maintenance task is done.
+Once the task is done the die is upgraded to the next size up.
+I will also use charging time to roll the depletion die, so that I have only one daily thing to track.
+The die is rolled only after all maintenance tasks are done.

-Problem here is what to do with a maintenance when the die is d20?
-We can assume that players will want to have the ship in a tip top shape.
-Does that mean that d20 can’t be degraded, and how often should they do the task in order to keep it tip top?
+The problem here is what to do with a maintenance roll when the depletion die is a d20?
+We can assume that players will want to have the ship in tip top shape.
+Does that mean that the d20 can’t be degraded?
+How often should they need to perform maintenance in order to keep it tip top?

-I will start with this: If maintenance is done daily when die is d20, on a depletion roll there is no degradation to d10.
+I will start with this: If a maintenance task is done daily when the die is a d20, on a successful depletion roll there is no degradation to a d10.

-On a fail roll or if there is not enough iotum, die is not upgraded, and in case of d20 it can degrade on 1.
+On a failed roll or if there is not enough iotum, the die is not upgraded, and in the case of a d20 it can degrade on a 1.

 One other complication I have is that the ship has various subsystems that are artifacts on their own.
 Think med-bay, ship core, sensors, weapons and other upgrades to the ship that players install.

-For now I plan to roll randomly to see which subsystem is affected once the depletion number comes up, which means they come into play only if a damage status is applied and use repair rules stated in that table.
+For now I plan to roll randomly to see which subsystem is affected once the depletion number comes up, which means they come into play only if a damage status is applied and then use the regular repair rules stated in that table.

-It feels a bit clunky at the moment, maybe to complicated but I think there is a good system hiding in there somewhere.
+It feels a bit clunky at the moment, maybe too complicated but I think there is a good system hiding in there somewhere.
 A list of things to playtest:

 - Depletion timing - daily, weekly, on usage?

 - Maintenance cost - 10% might be too cheap or to expensive, maybe some better system comes up to determine the cost